Dear St. Joseph School Families,

 Per federal mandate, face coverings are required on school buses at this time by all people regardless of vaccination status.

-Students and staff in close contact with a positive case will not be required to quarantine, unless it is a positive case within the household.
-Please see our St. Joseph School Decision Tree for guidelines on household positive cases.
 We recommend families monitor their children for signs and symptoms after an exposure to a positive case.
 If your child develops any signs or symptoms, please keep the child home and notify the school nurse.